kkariyawasam/mdb-spring-boot/README.md

 - **BookController**: The primary controller class handling requests and responses.
 - **BookRepository**: Repository interface for database operations.
 - **BookDTO**: Data Transfer Object used to return a simplified view of books.

-## Notes:

-- Detailed logs are provided for all operations for debugging and audit purposes.
-- Proper HTTP status codes are returned for success and error scenarios.